 Tammie True (1936 – July 9th 2019): Head performer of the Carousel Club, owned by Jack Ruby.
 The man responsible for the assassination of Lee Harvey Oswald.

 Kitty West/Evangeline the Oyster Girl (1930 – August 18th 2019): Famously known for her portrayal as Venus coming out of the Oyster shell.
-What made her even more famous is the infamous publicity stunt of her smashing a tank during another performer’s performance, Divena.
-Both performers made headlines and grew with fame, as those were the days of “any publicity is good publicity.”
+What made her even more famous is the infamous publicity stunt of her smashing a water tank during another performer’s performance, Divena.
+Whether this was a planned stunt or not is still debated, but regardless, both performers made headlines and grew with fame, as those were the days of “any publicity is good publicity.”